-I’m looking as a TA leader, and I need to find efficiencies in the process, the first thing I’m going to look at is, is AI and machine learning.
+As a TA leader I am always trying find efficiencies in the process, the first thing I’m going to look at is AI and machine learning.
 What I’m finding in the, in the industry is that it’s feast or famine.
 You have people out there that will have 16 different products that all do the same thing.
 Because they just they want to test something new.
 If you listen closely, a lot of the AI and machine learning vendors all say that they do the same things.
 Talent Acquisition leaders might not be able to discern one from the other or both used in combination with one another.
 It can be overwhelming if you are new to this type of technology and have several competing strategic talent priorities.
 There are some ways to separate the pretenders from the contenders in the recruiting AI and machine learning industry.
 William Tincup and I recently spoke about the topic on the RecruitingDaily podcast.

 Transparency in the Technology